THE FIRES OF POMPEII

 The Pyroviles had fallen, from the heavens, years earlier.
 They were using human bodies to reconstitute themselves, unwittingly using the latent psychic talent in the human minds to bond, awakening foresight in their minds.

-They got little else out of the Pyrovile woman, as the Doctor told Rose to run, kicking at a grating in the floor, similar to the one the creature had burst out of in Caecilius' villa.
+They got little else out of the Pyrovile woman, as the Doctor had told Rose to run, kicking at a grating in the floor, similar to the one the creature had burst out of in Caecilius' villa.

 She coughed as they ran, and the Doctor urged her onward.